lblod/frontend-embeddable-notule-editor/README.md

 docContent: '((title|block)+|(chapter|block)+|(article|block)+)'
 ```
 ### Besluit
-This will add RDFa structures to create a besluit.
+This will add RDFa structures neccesary to show and edit a besluit.
+This does not add any UI elements.
 A besluit is a specific document in a specific format.
 This means that using it together with [Article Structures](article-structure) might not make sense.
 ***
 :heavy_plus_sign: Enable by adding `"besluit"` to the `arrayOfPluginNames` array.